michal2229/gdrigsystem/README.md

 - [ ] refine the rigsystem_lib api - cleaner use of resources, modular integrator for runtime switching, etc.
 - [ ] implement more integrators (implicit Euler, Runge–Kutta, etc.)
 - [x] set up a buildsystem and make scripts for building rigsystem_lib standalone
-- [ ] make a C++ app for more robust testing and profiling the rigsystem_lib without Godot
+- [x] make a C++ app for more robust testing and profiling the rigsystem_lib without Godot
-- [ ] beter interfacing with Godot physics system - more performance, better behavior, ability to deform a mesh, etc.
+- [ ] better interfacing with Godot physics system - more performance, better behavior, ability to deform a mesh, etc.
 - [ ] maybe some visual rig designer, maybe as a godot game/app, with option for exporting to a file
 - [ ] other beam types and nodes, as in Rigs of Rods/BeamNG.drive, for modelling useful stuff
 - [ ] ability to pin nodes to rigidbodies